prachix36/Counter-App/README.md

 ## ▶️ How to Run
 1. Download or clone the repository
-2. Open `index.html` in any browser
+2. Open `Counter.html` in any browser
-3. Use the buttons to interact with the counter
+3. Use the buttons or input the number to interact with the counter

 ## 💡 Learning Outcome
 - DOM manipulation